CodeAlanSanchez/outer-news/README.md

 # Outer News

-Website that shows articles from Spaceflight Now, using an api.
+Website that shows space articles using an api.

 Made by Alan Sanchez